jonhare/COMP6237/courseworks/marks_split.md

 #2015/16 COMP6237 Coursework Marks Distribution Return
-*To be submitted via ECS Handin as part of your team coursework submission*
+*A completed and scanned copy of this form must be submitted via ECS Handin as part of your team coursework submission*

 Please record your proposed distribution of the total number of marks awarded to your team.
 Please enter names, ECS IDs, registration numbers and the percentage of the total team effort contributed by each team member.
 The contribution percentages must total 100%.